YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

 - Incorrect flange size can decrease milk output

-If pumping is still causing discomfort, consult an LC.
+If pumping is still causing discomfort, consult a lactation consultant.

 A mom who is exclusively pumping wants an effective and comfortable pump.
 You will want to do your research.